kryptykphysh/physhbowl/content/RPG/The Magnus Archives/Episodes/MAG 180 - Moving On.md

 Considerations of grief and respite.
-Audio recorded by [[The Archivist]], in situ.
+Audio recorded by [[Jonathan Sims|The Archivist]], in situ.
 ![[MAG_180_Clios_graveyard.webp]]
 *photo by [Clío, Haver Of Eyes](https://www.instagram.com/j0e_sp0oky/)*
 # Case Number